 The police here are known as ‘dogs’.
 Thai Dogs, in their skintight brown monkey-suits, pot-bellied criminals in uniform: their income comes primarily from bribes, and so they are always sniffing around, shaking down tourists and bargirls.
 If you have money, most things can be negotiated — even murder.
 If you don’t, you look for someone to protect you.
 With no safety nets to catch you if you fall, family is all-important.
 If you’ve run away or been sent from the village, your urban family is all you’ve got.

 The bar scene hangs together to protect itself.
-In Soi Cowboy, the ‘entertainment plaza’ running between Sois 19 and 23, efficient telephone trees warn the whole street about impending problems, whether from police or over-oiled farangs.
-I was in a bar once where a two or three tattooed roid-heads started messing with the girls, getting up on stage, raucously acting up.
+I was in a bar on Cowboy once where a couple of tattooed roid-heads started messing with the girls, getting up on stage, raucously acting up.
 I was just looking round for the waitress so I could pay my bill and leave, when the lights went on and I saw that at least two dozen men in black T-shirts had silently appeared all around the periphery of the venue, as if they’d come through the walls.
 Where had they appeared from?
 Was there a secret room where these guys sit around playing cards until they are needed?
-No – this was a convocation of security from every bar on the street, converging on a problem – and the problem was quickly solved.
+No – it was a convocation of security from every bar on the street, converging on a problem – and the problem was quickly solved.

 Everything around the prostitution scene is kept casual and light-hearted until somebody pushes it too far, and then it can get ugly very quickly.
 There’s plenty of serious an inch behind the smile, if you insist on seeing it.
-Wan told me about a farang in a ladyboy bar in Pat Pong, who did or said something, I don’t know what, that infuriated the kathoeys.
-Whatever it was pissed them off so much that they ushered everyone else out, locked the doors and took off their high heels, suddenly more boy than lady.
+Wan told me about a farang in a ladyboy bar in Pat Pong, who did or said something, I don’t know what, that infuriated the kathoeys so much that they ushered everyone else out, locked the doors and took off their high heels, suddenly more boy than lady.
 Half an hour later the guy is staggering naked down the soi, weeping aloud and streaming blood from a hundred neat holes and hanging chads all over his body.
 The stiletto heel is named after a weapon, after all.

 I lived at the top of Soi 23, near the university.
 I would walk through the campus to the canal and get the boat to work in the mornings.
 In the other direction, I was no more than a couple of hundred yards from Soi Cowboy, the original red light street for foreigners, founded after the Vietnam war by a GI whose nickname was Cowboy.
 I could work all evening on school stuff and then wander down the road, if I felt like it, for a little something before bedtime.
 And that’s how I met Wan.